mia-platform/documentation/docs/development_suite/webhooks-and-events/webhooks.md

 ## Payload authentication

-The payload delivered by the Console will be authenticated using the `X-Mia-Token` header.
+The payload delivered by the Console will be authenticated using the `X-Mia-Signature` header.
 This will both prevent the modification of the payload by third-parties and allow the receiver to make sure that the event has been triggered by the Console.

 :::warning
 This authentication method is not safe against replay attacks.
 It is recommended to store the latest `eventTimestamp` on the receiver side to prevent this attack.
 :::

-The `X-Mia-Token` header will contain the hex encoded `sha256` digest of the event payload concatenated with the provided `secret`.
+The `X-Mia-Signature` header will contain the hex encoded `sha256` digest of the event payload concatenated with the provided `secret`.
 In formula:

 ```
 X-Mia-Signature = hex(sha256( payload + secret ))